joshpanebianco-io/voting-dapp/README.md

-Simple voting dapp deployed on ethereum sepolia testnet though remix.
+Simple voting dapp deployed on ethereum sepolia testnet through remix.

 Requires metamask to be installed to use.